Suryanshu-Pugla/INDE-577--Data-Science-Machine-Learning/Supervised Learning/9.3 Ensemble Method - Boosting/Readme.md

 3. **Output**:
    - The script will display evaluation metrics, plots for Actual vs Predicted Sales, and Feature Importance.

+4. **Dataset**:
+   - Ensure the Wholesale Customers Dataset is in the working directory or update the file path in the script.
 ---

 ## **Next Steps**